jentery/mdia200v6/index.md

 I designed this course for you to:

-☑️  Build a vocabulary for understanding media.
+* Build a vocabulary for understanding media.
 This means we'll identify the particulars of audio, images, text, video, and interfaces as they pertain to content creation and media analysis.
-☑️  Practice techniques for engaging media.
+* Practice techniques for engaging media.
 This means we'll experiment with different critical approaches to media in the 21st century.
-☑️  Account for context and culture in the analysis of media across the globe.
+* Account for context and culture in the analysis of media across the globe.
 This means we'll consider how, where, when, by whom, for whom, and under what assumptions media are made, interpreted, circulated, and preserved.
-☑️  Respond directly to classroom activities and lectures about media.
-This means you'll complete twelve exit tickets and three worksheets to demonstrate what you're learning.
+* Respond directly to classroom activities and lectures about media.
+This means you'll complete fourteen exit tickets and three worksheets to demonstrate what you're learning.
-☑️  Reflect on your learning and communicate its applications to the study and production of media today.
+* Reflect on your learning and communicate its applications to the study and production of media today.
 This reflection will assume the form of a portfolio, which will be your final project in this course.

 I will assume you've no experience in Media Studies, and I will focus on critical approaches to media as they apply to media practice.
 I will not teach film or music.
 For that, I recommend [Film Studies](https://www.uvic.ca/finearts/film) and the [School of Music](https://www.uvic.ca/finearts/music/index.php).
 I also won't teach professional communication or journalism.
 For that, I recommend [Professional Communication](https://www.uvic.ca/humanities/english/professionalcommunication/) and [Professional Writing](https://www.uvic.ca/finearts/writing/undergraduate/programs/pro-writing/index.php), respectively.
 # About Us